 Choosing Light or Full Post-Editing

-In the end, the quality level of any translation varies from project to project.
+In the end, the quality level of any translation varies from project to project, and Pre-Editing is a crucial factor in ensuring the best possible outcome.
 The most critical part of the quality level is determined by the client’s needs and expectations.
-Each project needs to be thoroughly reviewed with the client to carefully define the project’s parameters, whether or not machine translation and post-editing are used in the translation process.
+Each project needs to be thoroughly reviewed with the client to carefully define the project’s parameters, and whether or not machine translation and post-editing, combined with Pre-Editing, are used in the translation process.